-- An error that has been silently propagated by the PE must be reported as Uncontainable (UC) and is not containable even if synchronized by Error synchronization events.
-Software must assume the error has been silently propagated even if the error is synchronized by Error synchronization events. - The following errors have not been consumed by the PE: - A Deferred error. - A Corrected error. - An error exception from a read by hardware speculation that does not corrupt the state of the PE.
+- It is implementation-specific whether an error reported with an ESR_ELx.ESS syndrome that is IMPLEMENTATION DEFINED syndrome or Uncategorized error is synchronized by Error synchronization events. - The following errors have not been consumed by the PE: - A Deferred error. - A Corrected error. - An error exception from a read by hardware speculation that does not corrupt the state of the PE.